HQ

 What families ask before picking an app.

-For most households the best family calendar app is HomeHQ: from $12/mo, built on the Google Calendar you already use (two-way sync), with one color-coded view of the whole family plus chores and meal planning.
+For most households the best family calendar app is HomeHQ: from $12/mo, built on the Google Calendar you already use (two-way sync), with one color-coded view of the whole family plus chores and meal planning — and a flyer scanner that turns paper schedules into calendar events — the photo itself is never uploaded.
 TimeTree is the best genuinely free shared-calendar app, and Cozi remains a solid app-first option if you also want a great shared shopping list.
 Google Calendar is free and universal but needs manual setup to behave like a family app.

 A multi-user family calendar app gives every household member their own account, color, and view, while keeping one shared schedule everyone can see and edit.
 Instead of a single person owning the calendar, parents and kids each add their own events from their own phone, and the changes sync to everyone.
 HomeHQ, Cozi, and TimeTree are all multi-user; Google Calendar can be made multi-user by sharing per-person calendars with edit permission.